Photos: Donald Trump Visits Burned Out Business in Kenosha, Wisconsin

 After the visit, Trump gathered with business owners and members of law enforcement to discuss the importance of safety in the streets of America’s cities.

-The president announced that his administration would commit $1 million to support Kenosha police, $4 million to help rebuild small businesses, and an additional $13 million for Wisconsin prosecutors and counselors.
+The president announced that his administration would commit $1 million to support Kenosha police, nearly $4 million to help rebuild small businesses and $43 million for public safety resources in the state.

-The president also welcomed Pastor James and Sharon Ward of the INSIGHT Church in Kenosha the pastors for Jacob Blake’s mother, Julia Jackson.
-(Jacob Blake’s father’s lawyer has said publicly that he does not have a pastor)
+Trump also welcomed Pastor James and Sharon Ward of the INSIGHT Church to the roundtable discussion.
+Ward is the pastor for Jacob Blake’s mother, Julia Jackson.
+(Jacob Blake’s father, Jacob Blake Sr., has said publicly that he does not have a pastor)

+Ward said that civil societies were governed by three kinds of law — spiritual law, moral law, and civil law.

+“Most of the conversation today has been focused on civil law, but until we can really focus on spiritual and moral law and change the hearts of people, we’ll have to continue to build bigger jails and bigger prisons, until we can bring our nation back to the place of spiritual and moral law,” he said.

 .